Nuri al-Said

-Nuri Pasha al-Said Al-Qaraghuli CH (نوري السعيد; December 1888 – 15 July 1958) was an Iraqi politician and statesman who served eight terms as Prime Minister of Iraq.
+Nuri al-Said Al-Qaraghuli Al-Zubaidi (نوري السعيد; December 1888 – 15 July 1958) was an Iraqi politician and statesman who served eight terms as Prime Minister of Iraq.
 He served in various key cabinet and governmental positions in Iraq during its British Mandate and post-independence Hashemite period.

 From his first appointment as prime minister under the British Mandate in 1930, Nuri was a major political figure in Iraq under the monarchy.
 The 1930 Anglo-Iraqi Treaty granted Britain permanent military prerogatives in Iraq, but also paved the way for the country's nominal independence and entry as a member of the League of Nations in 1932.
 Nuri was forced to flee the country after the 1941 Iraqi coup d'état which brought a pro-Nazi government to power, but following a British-led intervention he was re-installed as prime minister.

 During the early fifties, Nuri's government negotiated a fifty-fifty profit-sharing agreement on royalties with the Iraq Petroleum Company as oil began to play a significant role in the Iraqi economy.
 The agreement, along with the establishment of the Iraqi Development Board, provided for a series of ambitious schemes and projects to foster comprehensive economic growth in Iraq, and the private sector came to dominate the country's economic activity.
 However, the working conditions of the poor remained poorly addressed, which further contributed to the growth of anti-monarchist sentiment.
 The formation of the Baghdad Pact in 1955 exacerbated discontent in the country.

 A controversial figure throughout most of his career, Nuri was deeply unpopular amongst several segments of Iraqi society by the end of 1950s.
-His political views, regarded as a blend of Iraqi nationalism, Conservatism, pro-Western sentiment, anti-Communism, and anti-Nasserism, were believed by his detractors to have failed in adapting to the country's changed social circumstances.
+His political views, regarded as a blend of Iraqi nationalism, Conservatism, pro-Western sentiment, anti-communism, and anti-Nasserism, were believed by his detractors to have failed in adapting to the country's changed social circumstances.
 Under his rule, the historical Iraqi Jewish community fled in mass.
 A coup d'état took place in July 1958 and led to the overthrow of the Hashemite monarchy.
 Nuri attempted to flee the country but was captured and killed.